 If you would like to know more about Fibromyalgia, I suggest you start with the post What is Fibromyalgia?
 Who are Spoonies? to understand the basics.
 After that, to understand the significance of living with Fibro on a day-to-day basis, the post Companions, Introducing and Appraising them would be my next suggestion.

 Fibromyalgia and Irritable Bowel Syndrome

-To begin with, Irritable Bowel Syndrome (IBS) is one of the partner symptoms that can affect you if you have Fibromyalgia.
+To begin with, Irritable Bowel Syndrome (IBS) is one of my worst associated symptoms that affect me.
 In my experience the IBS first arrived in my teenage years, long before I even heard of Fibro.
 However, for many people it comes after the onset of Fibromyalgia.

 To find out more about living with the two conditions I refer you to the post Fibromyalgia and IBS.
 Where you hear from myself and others how the two syndromes affect our daily lives.

 Hyperhidrosis or excessive sweating is another of the associated symptoms that goes hand in hand with Fibromyalgia.
 How much sweat is too much?

 When you live with Fibromyalgia, Hyperhidrosis can be a daily occurrence.
 When mine began, I thought it was the beginning stages of Menopause.
 I had a blood test which confirmed this was not the case.
 On one hand, it was a relief (at that stage I still hoped to have a family) however, knowing that wasn’t the case means that I may live with Hyperhidrosis for many years to come.
 To understand more about life with both conditions I suggest you check out Fibromyalgia and Hyperhidrosis.